khanr1/GitTuto/README.md

 # Correcting mistakes on a remote repository

-If one has pushed a files with mistakes on the remote repository, one can the push with
+If one has pushed a files with mistakes on the remote repository, one can revert the push with

 ```
 git revert ^HEAD"